 Consent is considered an important aspect of individuals understanding and retaining control over how their data is handled and processed.

 Under the GDPR, consent needs to be freely given, informed, and unambiguous, which greatly increases the standard of what's considered valid consent.

 No longer can you legally claim that someone is agreeing to your Terms and Policies simply by being active on your website.
-Now, to get adequate consent, you need to implement clickwrap methods that utilize checkboxes and clearly-labeled buttons, like this:
+Now, to get adequate consent, you need to implement clickwrap methods that utilize un-ticked checkboxes and clearly-labeled buttons.

 Your cookie consent notice, like other forms of GDPR consent, should use either (or better yet, both) a checkbox or an "I Agree" button that makes it very clear that users are agreeing and consenting to have cookies used.

 Create Compliant Cookie Consent

 It's very important that you handle all data breaches appropriately.

 Under the GDPR, data controllers and processors are legally required to notify a supervising authority, along with the individuals affected, within seventy-two (72) hours of discovering the breach.
 The data breach notification should include the following elements: